AbrahamSalloum/opensubmpv/README.md

 # opensubmpv
 opensubtitles.com mpv selecter & downloader

-This finds subtitles from opensubtitle.com and presents each on OSD for user to select and download.
+This finds subtitles from opensubtitle.com and presents each on the OSD for the user to select and download.
 It will download the sub to the same directory as the video and load.
 If it can't write to that directory it will load the sub from temp.

 Requirements: